HHS/simpler-grants-gov/documentation/milestones/individual_milestones/communication_platforms.md

   - [ ] Any member of the listserv can reply directly to an email sender
 - [ ] Shared email inbox is live with the following conditions satisfied
   - [ ] At least 1 email has been received
-- [ ] Video conference is live with the following conditions satisfied
-  - [ ] At least one public meeting has been hosted
-  - [ ] At least one public meeting has been recorded, with recording and transcript uploaded to the wiki
-  - [ ] Users can join the call via video or phone
-  - [ ] Users can access a live transcript during the video call

 ### Proposed metrics for measuring goals/value/definition of done

 TODO: See if we can reduce the list of metrics to track

+1. Ticket Tracking Metrics
+   1. Total story points assigned per sprint
+   2. Total story points completed per sprint
-1. Chat Metrics
+2. Chat Metrics
    1. Number of monthly active users in chat, total
    2. Number of monthly active users in chat, external
    3. Weekly volume of Chat messages
+3. Calendar Metrics
+   1. Number of public meetings per quarter
+   2. Number of external users attending public meetings
+4. Video Conference
+   1. Number of attendees, total (public meetings)
+   2. Number of attendees, external (public meetings)
-2. Wiki Metrics
+5. Wiki Metrics
    1. Number of monthly active users in wiki, total
    2. Number of monthly active users in wiki, visitors
    3. Weekly volume of wiki edits/contributions
-3. Calendar Metric: Number of external users attending public meetings
-4. Listserv Metrics
+6. Listserv Metrics
    1. Number of subscribed users in listserv, total
    2. Number of subscribed users in listserv, external
    3. Average number of responses in listserv thread
-5. Shared Inbox Messages
+7. Shared Inbox Metrics
    1. Weekly volume of messages to shared inbox
    2. Average response time for a message
-6. Video Conference
-   1. Number of attendees, total (public meetings)
-   2. Number of attendees, external (public meetings)

 ### Destination for live updating metrics